 How Do You Measure the Recruiting Process?

-Data science is transforming the recruiting industry.
+Analytics is transforming the recruiting industry.
 By tracking, measuring, and analyzing important metrics, hiring teams are able to improve performance based on hard data, not guesswork.
 They can set aside gut instinct and use data to make evidenced-based hiring decisions instead.

 While there are dozens of metrics your hiring team can track and analyze, they tend to fall into a few groupings: time, cost, source, and quality.
 These groupings provide a good framework for gauging the overall efficiency of your recruiting process.